High School Marine Science Symposium

 WHAT ELSE DO I NEED TO KNOW?

-• Deadlines: Workshop preferences and final number of students attending are due Feb.
-14. Schools will be charged per student, based on the numbers we have on Feb.
-14. Even if you bring less students on the day of the event, you will be charged for the number registered on Feb.
-14.
+• Deadlines: Final student numbers are due Feb.
+15. Schools will be charged per student, based on these numbers; even if you bring fewer students on the day of the event, we will need to charge for the number registered on 2/15.

 • Student Supervision: Students are not permitted to attend the event alone or without adult supervision.
 All students attending the event must be chaperoned by an adult.